Reading Time Calculator

 Proofreading100–150Careful, word-by-word checking

-Our tool defaults to 275 wpm for the average reader, which aligns with widely cited research from Brysbaert (2019) and is the standard used by most publishing platforms.
-You can toggle between slow (150 wpm), average (275 wpm), and fast (450 wpm) to see how different audiences will experience your content.
+Our tool defaults to 238 wpm for the average reader, which aligns with the Brysbaert et al. (2019) meta-analysis of 190 studies covering 17,000 participants — the gold standard for reading speed research.
+You can toggle between slow (150 wpm), average (238 wpm), and fast (450 wpm) to see how different audiences will experience your content.

 Speaking Time: Why It Matters for Presenters